 While the Liteway is one of the easier options to use, none of the competition is truly easy to use, so the results are less impressive.

 Fold and Unfold

-The Liteway has a typical umbrella collapsing fold that can be done with one hand.
-It has an automatic lock, but it doesn't self-stand so it needs to be held or stored somewhere with enough length to accommodate it.
+The Liteway has a typical umbrella fold that works with one hand.
+It has an automatic lock, but it doesn't self-stand, so it needs to be held upright or stored somewhere with enough length to accommodate it.
 The Summer Infant 3D Lite has the same fold style, but we aren't huge fans.

-The storage bin on the Liteway has a weight allowance of 6.6 lbs, and we fit our medium sized diaper bag and accepts up to 6.6 lbs of supplies. it is easy to access unless you want to use the bin while the seat is reclined and baby is napping.
-It also has a removable parent cup holder that is easy to use.
+The storage bin on the Liteway has a weight allowance of 6.6 lbs, and we fit our medium size diaper bag inside.
+It is easy to access unless you want to use the bin with the seat reclined.
+It also has a removable parent cup holder.

-The Liteway canopy is medium in size and doesn't state its UV protection.
-It lacks a peek-a-boo window and isn't truly large enough to cover the best protection from sunlight, but it is easy to open and close.
+The Liteway canopy is medium and doesn't state its UV protection.
+It lacks a peek-a-boo window and isn't large enough to offer the best protection from sunlight, but it is easy to open and close.

 The Chicco has a 5-point harness with a two-piece buckle.
-You have to remove the shoulder padding to adjust the straps easily, and the rethread consists of unhooking the shoulder straps from the lap strap and threading through the appropriate height on the seat back.
+You have to remove the shoulder padding to adjust the straps, and the rethread includes unhooking the shoulder straps from the lap strap and threading through the appropriate height slot on the seatback.

-The Liteway seat reclines almost flat, but it has an audible click that could wake some children when moved.
-It has a padded adjustable footrest that is very useable.
-It does have a strange adjustment because there is a piece that holds the leg rest and a separate lever to lock it in place with yet another button to release it.
-All of the adjustments are easy to use and in the same place, but it feels like a lot of effort.
+The Liteway seat reclines almost flat, but it has an audible click at each level that might wake some children.
+It has a padded adjustable footrest with a strange adjustment because there is a piece that holds the leg rest and a separate lever to lock it in place with yet another button to release it.
+All of the adjustments are easy to use and in the same place, but it feels convoluted.